developer-zebra/developer-zebra-site/src/mx/4-4/wireless/dhcp/index.md

 </table>
 </div>

->**Note:**  DHCP Options that are shown as not configurable in the above table are supported on Zebra Android devices, but are always enabled and their operation cannot be altered in any way using the DhcpOptionMgr Feature Type.
+>**Note:**  DHCP Options that are shown as not configurable in the above table are supported on Zebra Android devices, but are always enabled and their operation cannot be altered in any way using the DhcpOptionMgr.

 ##Parameter Notes